 You don’t necessarily have to splurge on your kitchen upgrade.
-Focus on doing critical minor repairs, such as fixing a leaky faucet or updating a stained countertop.
+Focus on doing critical minor repairs, such as upgrading your kitchen faucets or updating a stained countertop.
 Change cabinet hardware and paint, and breathe life to the room by replacing the curtains.
 If your kitchen appliances are seriously outdated and your budget allows, you may want to invest in stainless steel-finished appliances for a modern, high-end vibe.

 2. Renew the Bath

 A clean, tidy and refreshing bathroom increases the appeal of your home.
 Give it a makeover by mounting a new mirror, enhancing the lighting, changing the shower curtain and adding decorative accents — and choose matching designs and finishes for a well-coordinated look.
 Additionally, consider installing a water-efficient toilet, corrosion-resistant faucet and granite vanity top.
 If you want durable but affordable flooring, vinyl floors are a smart choice.

 A new coat of paint can do wonders in reviving walls and livening up your home overall.
 Repaint only where necessary rather than repaint the entire house — and be sure to choose a paint that effectively hides the old one.
 The bath, kitchen and boldly colored walls are key areas that usually need repainting.

 Select neutral palettes instead of bold colors, as homebuyers have varying tastes and preferences.
 Neutral colors are easier to work with when personalizing the home interior.
 Allow homebuyers to envision themselves living in your home, and don’t put them off with brightly painted walls.